maurice-35/number-guessing-game/README.md

 - CSS:
   - Styled as appropriate.
 - JavaScript:
-  - setInterval() to create a 2 second timer variable for score.
+  - `setInterval()` to create a 2 second timer variable for score.
   - Variable with preset number of lives = 3.
-  - Grab divs in JS with querySelectorAll.
+  - Grab divs in JS with `querySelectorAll`.
-  - forEach evenListener on each div ‘click’.
+  - `forEach evenListener` on each div ‘click’.
-  - Grab button in JS with querySelector.
+  - Grab button in JS with `querySelector`.
   - Grab scored.
   - Define time variable in global scope, no value assigned initially.
   - Computer generate function: